markfloryan/dsa2/courselogistics/index.md

 For these reasons the homework in this course is required, with recommended deadlines (with automatic extensions), and can be submitted as many times as required.
 The grading state for each assignment is one of the following:

 - **Incomplete**: The student has not yet shown clear effort and engagement with the assignment.
 The homework is not at a passing level yet.
 - **Pass**: The assignment is at a passing level, though may not be perfect or mastered yet.
 The student is encouraged to continue engaging with perfecting the assignment even though they have passed (if applicable).
+The correlates to an **80% or higher score on a homework assignment**.

 <a name="passing"></a>Passing a Module